OWASP/www-project-vulnerableapp-facade/index.md

 2. Lua module

 Static files are used to load the skeleton UserInterface and Lua module is used to merge the Vulnerability Definitions exposed by different vulnerable applications.
-So you just need to do the changes in any of the components and then build the docker image using command ```docker build . -t vulnerableapp_facade``` and then run the project as mentioned at [How to run the project](#how-to-run-the-project)
+So you just need to do the changes in any of the components and then build the docker image using command ```docker build . -t owasp-vulnerableapp_facade``` and then run the project as mentioned at [How to run the project](#how-to-run-the-project)

 # Communication
 Please feel free to reach out to us on our [VulnerableApp Slack Channel](https://owasp.slack.com/messages/#owasp-vulnerableapp/) or send an email to karan.sasan@owasp.org for any queries.